gdraheim/docker-systemctl-replacement/README.md

 docker-stop it will run its "systemctl halt" implementation.

 Here "default" is the standard command to start all services in the multi-user target.
-The new option "-1" (or --init) will keep the script running as a zombie reaper.
+The new option "--init" (or the command "init") will keep the script running as a zombie reaper.
 (NOTE: if it is not PID-1 then it defaults "systemctl list-units").

 As a hint: the SystemD "systemctl enable" command will read the "WantedBy" of the referenced *.service script.